Fashion as the New Human Representation ✦

 Who conquered whom?
 It was the Greeks, a small state, who toppled mighty Persia.
 Their mastery of representation mirrored their mastery of strategy, mathematics, and philosophy.
 But Greek dominance was short-lived.
 Why?
 Because their art was trapped in idealism.
 They sculpted gods, athletes, and impossible ideals.

 Then came the Romans, who took the next step: realism.
 They carved wrinkles, scars, and the individuality of real human beings.
 Their coinage carried not perfect faces but recognizable ones, binding empire with identity.
 Rome became the superpower of the ancient world.
-Yet, when Christianity rose and suppressed sculpture and human imagery, Rome’s creative energy faded, and with it, the empire itself.
+However, when Christianity rose and suppressed sculpture and human imagery, Rome’s creative energy faded, and with it, the empire itself.

 Part III – The Long Silence and the Renaissance